Municipal Infrastructure for Economic Recovery

 Ontario Community Infrastructure Fund

 This fund was created in response to the Provincial-Municipal Road and Bridge Review led by AMO and MTO.
 The fund uses a formula to recognize that municipalities have different infrastructure needs and economic circumstances.
-OCIF provided $200 million annually to communities under 100,000 in population for critical infrastructure with each community receiving a base payment of $50,000.
+AMO has long advocated for increases to OCIF.

 Municipal governments own more of Ontario’s core infrastructure than any other order of government.
 These facilities are essential to our economic prosperity, health and quality of life, and include: